Mariano Corso - Scientific Officer firstname.lastname@example.org

 The work of the Digital Agenda Observatory is geared towards providing help to decision-makers in the form of interpretive models and tools based upon sound evidence and to create an area for debate.
 Digital innovation is the opportunity to revisit several major topics that affect competitiveness in Italy (efficiency of the public sector, fight against tax evasion, support to development, etc.).
 As an independent, long-term and stable «place» of expertise, the Observatory provides the ground for establishing dialogue between the world of digital innovation and that of policies, governance and public administration.

 - field research involving key contacts in the world of companies and public authorities;

-- four focused workshops (one for each research thread) reserved for Observatory partners and delegates from the public and private sector - in function of the topic covered - with the participation of Antonio Samaritani (the General Director of AgID - the Agency for a Digital Italy), who will be attending all these events;
+- four focused workshops (one for each research thread) reserved for Observatory partners and delegates from the public and private sector of the Observatory Advisory Board with key representatives of the Political world, Government, central and local Public authorities with the participation of Antonio Samaritani (the General Director of AgID - the Agency for a Digital Italy), who will be attending all these events;

 - one public convention to present the findings of the research, with round table sessions and talks given by leading authorities from the public sector and the business world, to examine real situations of innovation and present our “Digital Agenda Awards”.

 - intense media communication of the outcome of our research.

 Digital Agenda Awards

 In order to encourage and circulate good practice in innovation, for the fourth year running, the Digital Agenda Observatory is sponsoring an initiative entitled “Digital Agenda Awards” to support a culture of innovation in Italy and thereby generate a virtuous circle for sharing best practice and excellency.

 Companies and public authorities that have been able to improve their business through digital technology will receive a prize awarded at the convention on the day when research findings are presented.